microsoft/demikernel/man/demi_close.md

 ## Description

-`demi_close()` closes an I/O queue descriptor, so that it no longers refers to an I/O queue.
+`demi_close()` closes an I/O queue descriptor, so that it no longer refers to an I/O queue.

 The `qd` parameter is the I/O queue descriptor that is associated with the target I/O queue.